chongpang-wq/EmpiricalResearch_LLM_Workflow_Template/README.md

 The template separates general startup rules from task-specific skills.

 A coding task can trigger the short silent-bug checklist.
 A full audit can trigger the full checklist.
 A China administrative matching task can trigger the administrative-division skill.
 A monetary-variable task can trigger the deflation skill.
+Only full audit requires human instructions, other actions will be conducted automatically.

 The template also supports a lightweight bridge-command system for cross-LLM coordination.

-## Startup Files

-When initializing a new project, read these files first:

-1. `README.md`
-2. `INITIALIZE_PROJECT.md`
-3. `!technical_readme.md`
-4. `!project_overview.md`
-5. `!llm_record.md`
-6. `approval_policy.md`

-Files beginning with `!` are startup files intended to appear near the top of folder listings.

 ## How to Use This Template